jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 Taking inflation into consideration is very important.

-I was talking with a friend recently, who bought a flat in 2020 and she told me now it's wort more than 50% what she paid for.
+I was talking with a friend recently, who bought a flat in 2020 and she told me 'now it's wort more than 50% what she paid for'.

-Remember to have a broader look to this kind of conversation.
+Remember to have a broader look to these kind of conversations.

 Providing that return is true, that's the **nominal one**.